intcreator/intcreator.com/public/data/pages/cv.md

 ## Prendus

 I worked part time at Prendus while taking classes at BYU.
 I continued my education in Polymer and learned how to use Redux, TypeScript, and Firebase.
-I designed a logo, developed a style guide, and built several reusable components for the site.
+I designed a logo, developed a [style guide](https://github.com/Prendus/style-guide), and built several [reusable components](https://prendus.github.io/style-guide/) for the site.
+I was the only one on the team who had a sense of design, so I took the lead on the front end.
+Unfortunately, I've noticed that in the time since I've left, no one else has touched (or apparently even heeded) the style guide.
+So it goes.

+## Interlucid

+It was while I was working at Prendus that I formally created the [Interlucid](https://interlucid.com/) project (December 2016).
+Interlucid is the most permanent name I've ever had for my [music creations](https://interlucid.bandcamp.com/).
+I designed a logo and even printed a couple of [T-shirts](https://interlucid.threadless.com/mens/classic-t-shirt).
+I've been working pretty solidly in my spare time to make songs, play at open mic nights, learn how to produce, and even learn how to play the guitar.

 ## NUVI

-I worked at NUVI to experience additional areas of web development.
+When I worked at [NUVI](https://www.nuvi.com/) I experienced a new facet of web development.
 I did my most extensive back end work there, coding a data migration system that translated boolean logic rules from an older specification to a newer one.
 I built the core logic in Ruby and worked with Rails to coordinate the various applications involved.
 I also learned how to use React so I could build the front end for the migration and fix bugs.

+## BYU Computer Science

+Continuing my absurd downward wage trend (as I gained more and more experience, each job paid me less and less since FamilySearch) I started working for the BYU CS department as a teaching assistant.
+Most of my time was spent trying to be patient with students, correcting horrifying ideas ("Instead of using GitHub.com, you should use a text editor to modify your code" "You mean like Microsoft Word?"), and clarifying facts about the modern web in class.
+I had never taken the class when I started but I got hired because of my 1.5 years of experience in the field (which, unsurprisingly, taught me much more than the class ever would have).